chris-wood/draft-arc/draft-yun-privacypass-arc.md

 ## Client-to-Issuer Request

-Given Origin-provided input `tokenChallenge` and the fixed-length Issuer Public Key ID `issuer_key_id`, the Client first creates a credential request message using the `CredentialRequest` function from {{ARC}} as follows:
+Given Origin-provided input `tokenChallenge` and the fixed-length Issuer Public Key ID `issuer_key_id`, the Client first creates a credential request message using the `CreateCredentialRequest` function from {{ARC}} as follows:

 ~~~
 request_context = concat(